 Establish a connection in your business code.

-lindorm.propertiesfile in thesrc/main/resourcesdirectory of your Maven project, and add the following content to the file:jdbcUrl=jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060/default username=r*** password=p*** maximumPoolSize=30Add the following content to your business code.
+lindorm.propertiesfile in thesrc/main/resourcesdirectory of your Maven project and add the following content:jdbcUrl=jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060/default username=r*** password=p*** maximumPoolSize=30Add the following code to your business logic:

 LindormDataSourceConfig config = new LindormDataSourceConfig("lindorm.properties"); LindormDataSource lindormDataSource = new LindormDataSource(config);

-Before connecting to the Lindorm wide table engine through LindormDataSource, you need to install the relevant dependencies.
+Before you connect to the Lindorm wide table engine using LindormDataSource, you must install the required dependencies.

 For a Maven project, add the following dependencies to the